At the head of Book 5, chapter 44 is this epigraph:

 You couldn’t call Odysseus sexually faithful, certainly.
 There’s always seemed to me something ironic in the poem’s happy ending, involving as it does his reunion with Penelope, who has gone to such extraordinary lengths to avoid cheating on her husband.
 And as Middlemarch moves into its second half it reveals itself as, amongst other things, a complex meditation on the nature of marital infidelity, not (of course) as actual physical adultery, but as a complication of the wedded heart.
 Casaubon, fretful at the prospect of Dorothea having sex with Ladislaw, decides that such a connection would constitute adultery even after his death; and so he arranges his posthumous testament to try and prevent it.
-We, as readers, naturally don’t see it that way—a widow should be allowed the marry again without acquiring the taint of adultery, surely!
+We, as readers, naturally don’t see it that way—a widow should be allowed to marry again without acquiring the taint of adultery, surely!
 And Dorothea is hardly Odysseus, gadding about and jumping into bed with whomever she comes across.
 And yet—and yet—she is conflicted, I think.
 The story wouldn’t be half so interesting if she weren’t.
 Which is to say: it’s not about the money that she would lose if she marries Ladislaw, or not only that.
 There’s something else at work in her sexual conscience.

 I’d argue we flatten the dramatic dilemma of the novel’s second half if we take an absolutist moral position with respect to it: as it might be, telling ourselves Casaubon is wholly irrational in demanding his widow be sexually chaste after his death; Dorothea is wholly within her rights to take another husband and should feel no scruple about desiring another man.
 It’s a fair enough moral position, but it runs the risk of missing what Eliot is doing.
 She is not an absolutist writer—always fonder, we might say, as per her title, of the middle line.
 Say Dorothea has been guilty, even self-deceiving, about her desire for Ladislaw whilst her husband was alive.
-Those are the kinds of feelings that don’t merely evaporate now that her husband is dead.
+Those are the kinds of feelings (the guilt, I mean) that don’t merely evaporate now that her husband is dead.